-Healthy Start Coalition of Hillsborough County, Inc. became one of six new sites serving eight high-need communities to implement home visiting programs as part of the Florida Maternal, Infant and Early Childhood Home Visiting (MIECHV) Initiative.
+In September 2013, the Healthy Start Coalition of Hillsborough County became one of six sites serving eight high-need communities to implement home visiting programs as part of the Florida Maternal, Infant and Early Childhood Home Visiting (MIECHV) Initiative.

-The Florida Association of Healthy Start Coalitions, Inc. is the lead agency for implementing the MIECHV initiative, a federally-funded effort to expand the use of evidence-based home visiting services and strengthen the continuum of care available to families with children age 0-4 who live in high-need communities.
+The Florida Association of Healthy Start Coalitions is the lead agency for the MIECHV initiative, a federally-funded effort to expand the use of evidence-based home visiting services and strengthen the continuum of care available to families with children age birth-4.
 The goal of MIECHV is to better equip parents and other caregivers with the knowledge, skills, and tools to assist their children in being healthy, safe, and ready to succeed in school.

-Extensive research of the Nurse Family Partnership program has produced consistent program effects that included improved prenatal health, fewer childhood injuries, fewer subsequent pregnancies, increased intervals between births, increased maternal employment, and improved school readiness.
+Extensive research of the NFP program has produced consistent program effects that included improved prenatal health, fewer childhood injuries, a fewer subsequent pregnancies, increased intervals between births, increased maternal employment, and improved school readiness.

 The home visiting initiative was established in Section 2951 of the Patient Protection and Affordable Care Act (P.L.
 111-148) amending Title V of the Social Security Act.
 The Florida MIECHV program is funded by a grant from the U.S. Department of Health & Human Services (HRSA #D90MC25705).